 We bloggers have become lazy.
 Even in our ever-growing pursuit for followers and views, we have decided that some pieces of blogging are beneath us.
-And so, in our laziness, we have neglected key parts of our blogs and the posts therein.
+And so, in our passivity, we have neglected key parts of our blogs and the posts therein.
 This has resulted in a lack of blog quality and a lowering of standards.
-We need to stand against this!
-Together, if we work hard and improve our blogging, we can make the WordPress Christian Blogger community a better place.
+But, if we work hard and learn from our failures, we can overcome the failures of our past and turn the Christian blogging community into a high-quality writing niche.

 So, to combat laziness and blog failure, here are five common mistakes that many bloggers make.
 If you read these carefully and correct the mistakes that you are already making, you will immediately find an increase in your blog traffic and visitors.